AlexandrosBB/Niche/README.md

 analysis (PCA) on the climate data in order to collapse raw variables into a smaller number of axes.
-Before I did that, however, it was important to first normalize each variable by centering each around its mean and re-scaling the variance to 1 by dividing measuremnents by their standard deviation.
-After processing the data and performing the PCA, I found that approximately 85% of the total varition could was captured by the first four principal components, and chose to hold onto these axes of variation in order to characterize climatic variation in the dataset.
+Before I did that, however, it was important to first normalize each variable by centering each around its mean and re-scaling the variance to 1 by dividing measurements by their standard deviation.
+After processing the data and performing the PCA, I found that approximately 85% of the total variation could was captured by the first four principal components, and chose to hold onto these axes of variation in order to characterize climatic variation in the data set.

 ``` r
 #normalize data to mean 0 and unit variance